Paddy Casey

 Paddy Casey is an Irish singer-songwriter from Crumlin, Dublin.
+He has been described by Hot Press as an artist who was “at the forefront of the Irish music scene throughout the noughties” and whose music had “captured the Irish imagination.”

 Biography

-He received his first guitar when he was 12 and left home soon after and began busking and gigging for about 12 years.
-At about the age of 24 he was approached by Sony A&R Scout Hugh Murray at the International Bar in Dublin, while performing at the singer/songwriter night hosted by Dave Murphy.
-Sony gave Casey some studio time in Sun Studios Dublin where he recorded 9 tracks in 2 days.
-Sony decided that they liked the tracks so much that they wanted to release them as they were.
-They offered Paddy a recording contract.
-He was signed by Sony, and was eventually taken in by U2's management company, Principle Management.
+He received his first guitar when he was 12 and left home soon after.
+He has spoken about his experiences with homelessness during this time.
+He began busking in Dublin and was eventually approached by a Sony A&R Scout.

 Casey released his first album Amen (So Be It) in 1999.
-This album was produced by Pat Donne and was certified triple platinum in Ireland and did fairly well worldwide.
+This album was produced by Pat Donne and was certified triple platinum in Ireland, while also entering the Australian Album Charts.
 Casey played a range of different instruments in the short time spent recording it, and the track "Winter's Fire" featured Mundy as a guest guitarist.
 "Sweet Suburban Sky" surfaced the following year on the soundtrack to the award-winning US TV teen drama Dawson's Creek.

 Casey received nominations for Best Irish Songwriter and Best Male Singer at the Hot Press Awards.
 Hot Press readers themselves voted the album Best Debut Album, as well as voting Casey the year's Most Promising Act and nominating him in seven other end of the year categories.
 Touring saw Casey providing support to artists such as R.E.M., Ian Brown, Ani DiFranco and The Pretenders.

 Casey returned in 2003 with the multi-platinum album, Living.
-It was produced by Fred De Faye, Paddy Casey and Pat Donne.
+It became the second best selling album in Ireland in 2004.
 It spawned the Irish Singles Chart hits "Saints and Sinners", "The Lucky One" (in 2003), plus "Bend Down Low" and "Want It Can't Have It" (in 2004).
-Living spent the majority of the year in the top ten, climbing to the top of the Irish Albums Chart 21 weeks after its initial release.
 In 2004, he won his first of two consecutive Meteor Irish Music Awards for Best Irish Male.
-He also garnered good reviews for a performance at that year's Oxegen Festival.
-2004 saw Living confirmed as the highest selling Irish album of the year.
-He had a week-long residency at the Olympia Theatre.
-The year ended with a sold-out performance at Dublin's RDS.

-In 2005, Casey toured extensively in Ireland and abroad; highlights including a headline concert at the Heineken Green Energy Festival and also supported U2 on their Vertigo tour, performing in Ireland, Scotland and Norway.
+In 2005, Casey toured extensively in Ireland and abroad; highlights including a headline concert at the Heineken Green Energy Festival and also supported U2 on their Vertigo tour.